Pension plans and partition

 Pension plans of the private, municipal and university sectors

-Pension plans in the private, municipal and university sectors are supplemental pension plans offered by the employer.
-Employers can offer different types of pension plans to their employees: the simplified pension plan, the defined-contribution plan and the defined-benefit plan.
+Supplemental pension plans in the private, municipal and university sectors are workplace pension plans.
+There are different types of pension plans: the defined-contribution plan, the defined-benefit plan and the target-benefit pension plan.

 Voluntary retirement savings plans